failure2communicate/AutoML-for-Classification/TPOT_all_models/README.md

 # Output Description
-Prediction, Confidence Score and Label in pandas DataFramecoverted to a JSON string.
+Prediction, Confidence Score and Label (pandas DataFrame coverted to a JSON string).
 If label encoding was done outside of AI Fabric, the output will not contain the "Label".
 Some scikit-learn models don't support confidence scores.
 If the output of the optimization pipeline is a scikit-learn model which doesn't support confidence scores the output will only contain the "Prediction".